Cardinal-Cryptography/signer-integration-example/README.md

 Important!
 You have to call `web3Enable` before any other utility functions.

-Now, after clicking the button, after going through `Your privacy is protected` screen, you should see one of these pop-ups:
+Now, after clicking the button and going through the `Your privacy is protected` screen, you should see one of these pop-ups:

 ![Connect pop-up screenshot][no-accounts]
 ![Connect pop-up screenshot][connect-app-screenshot]